WS-JSNA/ws-jsna-netlify/_posts/2022-06-23-visual-impairment-needs-assessment.md

 * cataracts
 * diabetic eye disease

 We know that many people in the community would benefit and avoid sight loss by early diagnosis and timely treatment.
-Some eye conditions such as glaucoma, are asymptomatic in early stage.
+Some eye conditions such as glaucoma, are asymptomatic in early stages.
 This means that regular eye tests are vital and should be widely promoted.

 Once a sight loss diagnosis has been made, considerable support is required.
 The UK Adult Sight Loss Pathway outlines the variety or organisations and sectors who can support someone to adjust, practically and emotionally.
 It is important that sight impairment is considered in all aspects of health and wellbeing, including support to remain physically fit, access to all health care, community services and facilities, and adaptations to maintain independence and employment for working age adults.

 ### Downloads

-* [Executive Summary (PDF, 196KB)](/assets/EXEC%20SUMMARY%20Visual%20Impairment%20(Adults)%20West%20Sussex%20PHSRU%20FINAL%20ACCESSIBILITY%20CHECKED.pdf)
+* [West Sussex Visual Impairment (Adults) Needs Assessment - Executive Summary (PDF, 196KB)](/assets/EXEC%20SUMMARY%20Visual%20Impairment%20(Adults)%20West%20Sussex%20PHSRU%20FINAL%20ACCESSIBILITY%20CHECKED.pdf)
-* [Main report (PDF, 7MB)](/assets/Visual%20Impairment%20(Adults)%20West%20Sussex%20PHSRU%20FINAL%20DRAFT%20-%20Accessible%20Checked.pdf)
+* [West Sussex Visual Impairment (Adults) Needs Assessment (PDF, 7MB)](/assets/Visual%20Impairment%20(Adults)%20West%20Sussex%20PHSRU%20FINAL%20DRAFT%20-%20Accessible%20Checked.pdf)